Dopamine For Motivation and Focus

 For individuals with low dopamine, I focus on blood sugar stability, stress reduction and adaption strategies and look to improve thyroid if it is a problem.
 If I see elevated C Difficile on lab testing, we will use anti-microbials and probiotics to reduce the levels.

 We do a low-carb diet but will use dark chocolate, organic coffee, nuts and seeds so long as they aren’t dealing with an autoimmune disease.
-I use both of the following supplements to help individuals with low dopamine.
+I use both of the following supplements to help individuals with low dopa.
 I will also typically include Brain Calm magnesium, which crosses the blood brain barrier and improves overall receptor function and plays a huge role in modulating stress hormone production and allowing it to be used most effectively.

 Adapt-Strong: This formula provides clinical dosages of vitamin B6, rhodiola and cordyceps.
 This formula provides useful support for both hyper and hypofunction of the adrenals.
 Hyperfunction is when the adrenals are overproducing hormones, such as cortisol, and hypofunction is the opposite, when the adrenals are under producing.